We are no longer accepting bookings via our channel partners up to and including 14th June 2020.

 2. Get in touch with your Insurance Company

 Check with your Insurance Company if your company is protected for loss of earnings due to COVID-19 or Coronavirus.
 Read the policy carefully, to supplement the information from insurance companies.

-3. Refer to the latest Government advice
+3. Refer to the latest UK Government advice

 The UK Government has created a range of support measures for businesses affected by COVID-19.
 You can read the latest information on business support here.